luiseduardovb/TASK-Masterclass-M5-Graphene/README.md

    - If you have not found the object, return a `DeleteRecipe` instance with `status=False`.
 8. Add this mutation to your `FoodMutation` class, by removing `pass` and adding a variable called `delete_recipe` which is equal to `DeleteRecipe.Field()`.
 9. Test that your mutation works on `Altair GraphQL Client`.
+10. Run `pytest -m task3` and verify you passed all tests.